 - Isolation.
 Cats are great ice breakers in social situations.

 Happy cats make happy owners

 Not all cats are lap cats.
 Being a lap cat is genetically wired.
 For some cats, sitting within 18 inches of you is friendly enough.
-Dad’s personality has a big effect on how kittens respond to people, even though kitty may never have even met dad.
+Dad’s personality has a big effect on how kittens respond to people, even though the kitty may never have met dad.
 Chances are, if your cat is not snugly, he may never learn to be.

 If you like this article, you might also want to check out additional posts about cats being good for us:

 Cats are particular about how much petting they will tolerate

 Did you realize cats are particular about how much petting they will tolerate?
 Their tolerance is influenced by both genetics and socialization